open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-auto-instrument.md

 ### Add the ARN of Instrumentation Lambda Layer

-To enable the OTel auto-instrumentation in your Lambda function, you need to add and configure the layer, and then enable tracing.
+To enable the OTel auto-instrumentation in your Lambda function, you need to add and configure the instrumentation and Collector layers, and then enable tracing.

 1. Open the Lambda function you intend to instrument in the AWS console.
 2. In the Layers in Designer section, choose Add a layer.